yaacov/songdb/README.md

 # Songs Database

-This project provides a simple HTTP server that allows you to manage a songs database using an HTTPS REST API.
-The server supports adding, retrieving, searching, and deleting songs from the database.
-Songs are stored with metadata, and a similarity search feature is included to find related songs.
+This project provides a simple HTTP server that allows you to manage a songs database through an HTTPS REST API.
+The server supports adding, retrieving, searching, and deleting songs from the database, with metadata stored for each song.
+It also includes a similarity search feature and supports natural language searches powered by sentence transformers and FAISS to find related songs easily.

 ## Project Structure
 ```